-MEMBER/OFFICER POST-TRAVEL DISCLOSURE FORM Original Amendment
+EMPLOYEE POST-TRAVEL DISCLOSURE FORM

-This form is for disclosing the receipt of travel expenses from a private source for travel taken in connection with a Member or officer's official duties.
-This form does not eliminate the need to report privately-funded travel on the Member or officer's annual Financial Disclosure Statement.
+This form is for disclosing the receipt of travel expenses from private sources for travel taken in connection with official duties.
+This form does not eliminate the need to report privately-funded travel on the annual Financial Disclosure Statements of those employees required to file them.
 In accordance with House Rule 25, clause 5, you must complete this form and file it with the Clerk of the House by email at gifttravelreports@mail.house.gov, within 15 days after travel is completed.
-Please do not file this form with the Committee on Ethics.
+Please donot file this form with the Committee on Ethics.